Solid Snake

-During the Metal Gear Solid games, the character has been voiced by voice actor Akio Ōtsuka in the Japanese version and by Canadian actor David Hayter in the English version.
-He also appeared in Super Smash Bros.
-Brawl and Super Smash Bros.
-Ultimate.
-Considered to be one of the most iconic protagonists in video game history, Snake has been acclaimed by critics, with his personality and both Ōtsuka's and Hayter's voice acting being noted as primary factors of the character's appeal.
+During the Metal Gear Solid games, the character has been voiced by voice actor Akio Ōtsuka in the Japanese version and by Canadian-American screenwriter and actor David Hayter in the English version.
+He also appears in Nintendo's Super Smash Bros. series as a playable fighter, as well as the battle royale game Fortnite.
+Considered to be one of the most iconic protagonists in video game history, Solid Snake has been acclaimed by critics, with his personality and both Ōtsuka's and Hayter's voice acting being noted as primary factors of the character's appeal.

 Characteristics

 In the early games, Solid Snake's visual appearances were references to popular actors.
 He was given his own consistent design in Metal Gear Solid.
 He also establishes Philanthropy, an anti-Metal Gear organization carrying the motto "To let the world be", with his friend Otacon.
-In Metal Gear Solid 4: Guns of the Patriots, he has access to different disguises to make him look like other characters, as well as his younger self.
+In Metal Gear Solid 4: Guns of the Patriots, he has access to OctoCamo, which allows him to change his appearance to match the surface he is leaning on.
+And FaceCamo, which can change his facial appearance to make him look like other characters, as well as his younger self.

 Snake possesses an IQ of 180 and is fluent in six languages.
 Solid Snake has been on the battlefield for most of his life, and says that it is the only place he feels truly alive.
 He is a hardened veteran, burying his emotions within himself during missions, every one of which has different motives.
-He is also immediately shown as a loner, often with no intentions of taking orders from anyone anymore and he shows no sign of longing for the army or the country he was part of.
+He is also immediately shown as a loner, often with no intentions of taking orders from anyone anymore and he shows no sign of longing for the army or the country of which he was a part.
 However, along with these traits he has a more human side, being flirtatious, self-sacrificing and with a strong belief that even on a battlefield friendship and love can flourish, and that violence is not glorious.
 Snake's perceived stance on violence may be a case of denial, as Snake's enemies and at least one of his allies have claimed that he enjoys killing, and label him as more evil than the people he has killed.
-When he is not on duty, he acts as a musher.
+When he is not on duty, his favorite recreational activity is being a musher.